Quocc1/Stream_Processing/README.md

 Understanding time attributes in stream processing is crucial, especially considering the possibility of out-of-order data arrival.
 There are two main types of [time](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/concepts/time_attributes/) in stream processing:

-Event time: The time when the event occurred, typically provided by the system generating the data.
+**Event time**: The time when the event occurred, typically provided by the system generating the data.

-Processing time: The time when the event is processed by the stream processing system.
+**Processing time**: The time when the event is processed by the stream processing system.

 ![time](/assets/time.png)

 As events may arrive late, we need a mechanism to inform Apache Flink how long to wait for an event before considering it for processing.
-This is where watermarking comes into play.
+This is where [watermarking](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/datastream/event-time/generating_watermarks/#introduction-to-watermark-strategies) comes into play.

-Watermarking is a mechanism that instructs the stream processing system to wait for a specified duration before allowing late-arriving events to affect the output.
+**Watermarking**: A mechanism that instructs the stream processing system to wait for a specified duration before allowing late-arriving events to affect the output.
 For example, if the watermark is set to 5 minutes, Apache Flink will wait for 5 minutes after the event time before considering any late-arriving events for processing.
 Any events arriving after this watermark interval will be ignored.

 ```sql
 checkout_timestamp TIMESTAMP(3),